hutchpd/QuantumSuperposition/QuantumSuperposition/readme.md

 ## Advanced Concepts

 ### Superposition Modes
-- Disjunctive (Any) — “Any of these values might work.”
+- Disjunctive (Any) — "Any of these values might work."
-- Conjunctive (All) — “They all better pass, or we riot.”
+- Conjunctive (All) — "They all better pass, or we riot."

 ### Arithmetic & Logic That Feels Like Sorcery
 Math just works across your whole quantum cloud.